MicrosoftDocs/win32/desktop-src/xaudio2/xaudio2-redistributable.md

 ## Error handling

 It is important to test that you game can handle a change in audio device, for example, when headphones are plugged in, or unplugged.
 This should be tested with headphones that only support 44.1 kHz sampling rate.
 Many low-end USB headphones and Bluetooth headsets only support 44.1 kHz.
-The transition between 48 kHz sampling rate and 44.1 kHz sampling rate can cause an error even when then [virtual audio endpoint](#virtual-audio-endpoint) is used.
+The transition between 48 kHz sampling rate and 44.1 kHz sampling rate can cause an error even when the [virtual audio endpoint](#virtual-audio-endpoint) feature is used.
 The error will not happen if the headphones also support 48 kHz.
+Note that the virtual audio endpoint feature is not available on Windows 7 SP1.

 The error code returned by XAudio 2.9 when it cannot automatically recover from a change in audio endpoint is [XAUDIO2\_E\_DEVICE\_INVALIDATED](xaudio2-error-codes.md).
 However, we recommend that apps do not hard-code a dependency on the error code having a specific value.